 GET THE FIT – this take home test requires no preparation and you only need to do one sample.
 Follow the instructions included in your kit then bring your completed sample along with your requisition within 2-3 days (sooner the better) to any of the health centres in the communities; Dawson or Watson Community Hospital; or to Whitehorse General Hospital lab.
 Whitehorse General Hospital lab will analyze your sample and send your results to your primary health care provider.
-There are many reasons for a positive FIT test results, cancer or pre-cancerous signs is just one of them.
+There are many reasons for a positive FIT test result, cancer or pre-cancerous signs are just one of them.
 If your results are normal you will receive a letter from the program to re-invite you to screen in two years.

 What is colorectal cancer?

 Who is at risk?

 - You have inflammatory bowel disease (such as ulcerative colitis or Crohn’s disease)